 If you don’t have a water table, no worries.
 Just use a blow up pool or a big container.
 Both will work perfectly!

-This will most likely create a bit of a mess but it encourages responsibility and creativity!
+This type of play encourages responsibility and creativity!

 This is one we do all the time and it’s always a win!